CestSam23/Muestreo-Aleatorio/README.md

 - Fill out the forms for the desired distribution.
 - Click "Simular" to run the simulation.
 - Results and plots will appear dynamically without reloading the page.
+- **Download CSV:** After each plot is shown, click the "Descargar CSV" button to download the simulation data as a CSV file.

 ## API Endpoints
 - `/api/bernoulli`